CAD/CAM dentistry: Materials used in computer-aided manufacture

 CAD/CAM is a rapidly evolving field, hence the materials in use are always changing.
 Materials that can be manufactured using CADCAM software currently include metals, porcelain, lithium disilicate, zirconia and resin materials.
 CAD/CAM restorations are milled from solid blocks of ceramic or composite-resin.
 If pre-sintered ceramic ingots are used, subsequent sintering to reduce porosity is required and the CAD-CAM technology needs to account for any casting shrinkage during this process.
 Glass-based restorations can also be manufactured using CAD-CAM.
 Similar to ceramics, milling of glass ingots occurs and molten glass infiltration is used to reduce porosity.
 The advantage of materials manufactured by CADCAM is the consistency in quality of restoration when mass produced.

 Metals

-Metals such as CoCr and titanium can be manufactured using CADCAM software.
+Metals such as cobalt chrome (CoCr) and titanium can be manufactured using CADCAM software.
 Precious metals cannot be machined for a variety of reasons, including expense.
 Pre-sintered CoCr blocks are available, and requires sintering after to achieve the desired mechanical properties.
 This method replaces the more traditional lost-wax technique.